-AddressPart: A predefined match style configured to find address matches.
+AddressPart: A predefined match style configured to find Address Matches.
 This style incorporates Double Metaphone algorithms combined with a digit match to identify matching addresses.
-AddressPart differs from a traditional address match style in that it does not use word frequency analysis and the match threshold is 5% lower.
+AddressPart differs from a normal Address match style in that it does not use word frequency analysis and the match threshold is 5% lower.

-Exact: This field must match exactly to be considered a match.
+Exact: This field will have to match exactly to be considered a match.
 This logic is not fuzzy at all.

-Name with Nicknames: A predefined match style configured to find name matches.
+Name with Nicknames: A predefined match style configured to find Name Matches.
 This style incorporates Double Metaphone algorithms.
-Additionally this style utilizes a Nicknames table to check against to further identify duplicates.
+Additionally this style utilizes a common Nicknames table to check against to further identify duplicates.

 For example, the name Andrew may match Andy and/or Drew.

-Custom: Allows the user to define their own match parameters, so that the match can be run repeatedly without having to reconfigure the match properties.
+Custom: Allows the user to define their own match parameters, so that the match can be run over and over again without having to reconfigure the match properties.
 Of course these custom match styles can also be reconfigured and overwritten or new custom styles can be created.

-Edit the Match Style as necessary by clicking the Edit button.
-The Fuzzy Match Edit Match Options dialog will display.
+Edit the Match Style as necessary, by clicking the Edit button.
+The Edit Match Options dialog will display.

 Output Match Score: The match score will be present in an additional output field